Mötley Crüe's Nikki Sixx: Everything you need to know

 The couple have been married since 15th March, 2014, and she's currently pregnant with Nikki's baby.

-Netflix launched the new Mötley Crüe biopic The Dirt on 22nd March, 2019, and it is now available to stream.
+Netflix launched the Mötley Crüe biopic The Dirt on 22nd March, 2019, and it's still available to stream on the platform.

 The film, based on the band's memoir of the same name, explores the rock'n'roll lifestyle of the members - and the tragic events that materialised as a consequence.